 2. Common facilities, constructed and shared by two (2) or more property owners, are encouraged, as they would reduce the number of facilities on the lake, thereby reducing potential impacts.
 Where such a situation exists, setback requirements from the common property or riparian boundary lines may be waived, provided that the application clearly specifies that the facilities are to be used in common by such owners.
 A permit issued for common facilities is granted on a conditional basis, and is valid only for the duration of mutual agreement by the respective property owners to the conditions of the original permit.

-4. Structures or activities adjacent to rivers and streams may also be subject to floodplain regulations.
+4. Structures or activities adjacent to rivers, streams, and wetlands may also be subject to floodplain and water quality protection regulations.
 Portions of the lakeshore protection zone are also subject to floodplain regulations.

-5. Where no specific setback requirements for the specific type of structure proposed have been established, the structure(s) shall be set back from the side property lines and/or riparian boundary lines based on the property's lakeshore frontage.
-The setbacks shall be as follows:
+5. Where no specific setback requirements for the specific type of structure proposed have been established, the structure(s) must be set back from the side property lines and/or riparian boundary lines based on the property's lakeshore frontage.
+The setbacks are as follows:

 Lakeshore Frontage (Feet)